nathanps/thumbycolor/README.md

 # Thumby Color Games

-A collection of games for the [Thumby Color](https://tinycircuits.com/products/thumby-color) handheld console.
+A collection of games for the [Thumby Color](https://tinycircuits.com/products/thumby-color) handheld console, just making small games for my kids to play.

 ## Games